A $C^r$-connecting lemma for Lorenz attractors and its application on the space of ergodic measures: The space of ergodic measures for Lorenz attractors

-\paragraph{Dense part:} By Proposition~\ref{prop:Lorenz} and robustness of hyperbolic singularities, one can easily prove that there exists an open and dense subset $\mathcal{O}$ in $\mathscr{X}^r(M^3)$ such that the number of geometric Lorenz attractors of every $X\in\mathcal{O}$ is robustly constant.
+\begin{proof}[Proof of Theorem~\ref{Thm:B}] Let $r\in\mathbb{N}_{\geq 2}\cup\{\infty\}$.
+We splits the proof of Theorem~\ref{Thm:B} into dense part and residual part. \paragraph{Dense part:} By Proposition~\ref{prop:Lorenz} and robustness of hyperbolic singularities, one can easily prove that there exists an open and dense subset $\mathcal{O}$ in $\mathscr{X}^r(M^3)$ such that the number of geometric Lorenz attractors of every $X\in\mathcal{O}$ is robustly constant.
 That is to say, for any $X\in\mathcal{O}$, there exists a $C^r$ neighborhood $\mathcal{V}_X$ of $X$ such that the number of geometric Lorenz attractors of any $Z\in \mathcal{V}_X$ is a constant which equals that of $X$.

 To prove the dense part, we only need to show that for any $X\in\mathcal{O}$ and for any $C^r$ neighborhood $\mathcal{V}$ of $X$, there exists a vector field $Y\in\mathcal{V}$ such that every geometric Lorenz attractor $\Lambda_Y$ of $Y$ satisfies